-Each unit has an offering price of \$10.00 and consists of one Class A ordinary share and one-half of one redeemable warrant.
-Each whole warrant entitles the holder thereof to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as described in this prospectus.
+Each unit consists of one Class A ordinary share and one-half of one redeemable warrant.
+Each whole warrant entitles the holder thereof to purchase one Class A ordinary share at a price of \$11.50 per share.
 Pursuant to the warrant agreement, a warrant holder may exercise its warrants only for a whole number of the company's Class A ordinary shares.
 This means only a whole warrant may be exercised at any given time by a warrant holder.